15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - USDA's Commodity Supplemental Food Program (CSFP)

-Service coordinators conduct biannual eligibility reviews to adjust support levels.
+Service coordinators review eligibility biannually to adjust support levels.

 NJ Home Repair and Modification Grants

-The Department of Community Affairs reports 45% of New Jersey seniors live in homes over 40 years old, requiring significant maintenance and safety upgrades.
-State programs help elderly residents fund essential repairs without exhausting retirement savings.
+Nearly half of New Jersey seniors live in homes over 40 years old, needing significant maintenance and safety upgrades.
+State programs help elderly residents fund essential repairs without depleting retirement savings.

 Weatherization Assistance Program

-The state’s Weatherization Assistance Program (WAP) reduced utility costs by an average of 25% for participating households last year.
-Program services include:
+The Weatherization Assistance Program reduced utility costs by an average of 25% for participating households last year.
+Services include:

 - Insulation upgrades